mxsafiri/itsh-wallet/README.md

 # iTZS Mobile Wallet

-A mobile wallet application for sending and receiving iTZS tokens on the Stellar network.
+A mobile wallet application for sending and receiving iTZS tokens designed to revolutionize payments in Tanzania.
+Our platform enables secure, fast, and convenient transactions using digital currency.
+Built on modern blockchain technology, itsh NEDApay provides a reliable alternative to traditional banking while ensuring your funds are secure and accessible anytime, anywhere.

 ## Project Structure